hashicorp/terraform-provider-aws/website/docs/r/vpn_connection.html.markdown

 * `id` - The amazon-assigned ID of the VPN connection.
 * `customer_gateway_configuration` - The configuration information for the VPN connection's customer gateway (in the native XML format).
 * `customer_gateway_id` - The ID of the customer gateway to which the connection is attached.
+* `routes` - The static routes associated with the VPN connection.
+Detailed below.
 * `static_routes_only` - Whether the VPN connection uses static routes exclusively.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).
 * `transit_gateway_attachment_id` - When associated with an EC2 Transit Gateway (`transit_gateway_id` argument), the attachment ID.
 See also the [`aws_ec2_tag` resource](/docs/providers/aws/r/ec2_tag.html) for tagging the EC2 Transit Gateway VPN Attachment.